wenxic0248/sep10-freedom-project/blog/entry01.md

 ### how to Google
 I learned a more effective way to Google as if u search up " cooking technology," a lot of results will pop up, so you should just summarize what these websites were trying to tell you about technology with cooking.

+##summary
+i cant wait to make a website on cooking as this feels like a dream becoming into reality.I hope the website would be very useful and creative

 [Next](entry02.md)